 Post-mining, each flare structure and associated equipment will be decommissioned and removed from site.
 Each exclusion area will be rehabilitated in accordance with the EA (Appendix 3 - Rehabilitation Success Criteria).
-Topsoil previously stockpiled at the pre-construction stage will be redressed on top of the subsoil exposed during construction of the flares.
+Topsoil previously stockpiled pre-construction will be redressed on top of the subsoil exposed during construction.